 Things to do in Cape Cod

-Once you decide when you want to visit, you’ll want to think about what you’d like to do once you are on vacation.
+Once you decide when to visit, you’ll want to think about what you’d like to do while you’re on vacation.
 That will help you decide where to visit on the Cape.

 Shop and Stroll: On your Cape Cod vacation, you may want to stroll around the quaint towns, stopping in the various small shops and art galleries.
-You’ll find a variety of things, including pottery, jewelry, clothing, home decor, and more.
+You’ll find various things, including pottery, jewelry, clothing, home decor, and more.
 These Cape Cod shops can be the best place to find art from local crafters.

-Museums: Within Cape Cod, you’ll find a number of museums dedicated to the history and landscape of the Cape.
+Museums: Within Cape Cod, you’ll find several museums dedicated to the history and landscape of the Cape.
 Here are a few of the most popular options:

-- The Heritage Museum and Gardens, located in Sandwich, offers a maze, car museum, and beautiful gardens.
+- The Heritage Museum and Gardens in Sandwich offers a maze, car museum, and beautiful gardens.

 - The Cape Cod Museum of Natural History, in Brewster, offers a nature walk, Oprey cam, and other exhibits focused on the natural history of the Cape.